pizug/cpi-sync/README.md

 ### JSON Config File Reference

 You can inspect `config.schema.json` under `resources`.
 You can use a tool like ["JSON Schema Faker"](https://json-schema-faker.js.org/) to get more ideas about your options.
 Just paste the schema and click generate a few times!

+You can also use ["JSON Schema Validator"](https://www.jsonschemavalidator.net/) if you get too many errors on your config file.